When it comes to running a fledgling accountancy firm, there are two big things you have to do.

 - Late payments are most often not chased to protect client relationships – meaning a shift in culture is required to reduce stigma of chasing payments.

 So, what can you do to solve the problem?
 You have to work at it.
 The best chance to do that is when you first sign up a client and set the ground rules – the terms and conditions of your relationship.

 Starting on the right foot will help in the long run.

 Try our award-winning accounting software and see why it’s perfect for your small business clients.

 Utilise direct debit

-Now, getting a client to organise a direct debit is not always easy.
+Now, getting a client to organise a direct debit isn’t always easy.
 The client might feel this is constricting (because they will occasionally have to delay a payment), or shows a lack of trust.
 Now, this comes down to how firm you want, or need, to be.

-You might say, no direct debit, then no relationship.
-You might say, well fair enough, it’s worth the risk in that it may be a prestigious client, you’ve asked around and they treat their suppliers well, or the client has their own payment policy and a direct debit is not part of it.
+You might say: “No direct debit, then no relationship.”
+You might say: “Well fair enough, it’s worth the risk in that it may be a prestigious client, I’ve asked around and they treat their suppliers well, or my client has their own payment policy and a direct debit is not part of it.”

 Keep on top of invoicing

 Now, a new relationship is the ideal chance to have a clear deck, to put things in place so as to avoid any embarrassment later on.
 But what about an existing relationship, where your invoice relies on the good grace of your customer?